Letter to Unitholders

 Real Estate Holdings

-We sold a number of properties last year and, to meet our liquidity and balance sheet objectives, expect to sell additional properties in 2024.
-In the current market environment, we have intentionally chosen to look at markets and assets that have liquidity and strong values, which aligns with the principle of “buying low and selling high”.
-The current environment is one where cash is king.
-Continuing on the path of reducing leverage and enhancing liquidity will provide us with flexibility to consider allocating capital to opportunities that we believe provide us with above-average risk-adjusted returns.
+Continuing on the path of reducing leverage and enhancing liquidity will provide us with greater flexibility to consider allocating capital to opportunities that we believe provide us with above-average, risk-adjusted returns.
 From a capital allocation standpoint, we remain committed to maintaining a meaningful allocation of our capital to direct ownership of income-producing real estate assets.

 Balance Sheet and Liquidity